Graylog2/documentation/pages/collector_sidecar.rst

 Ubuntu
 ~~~~~~

-Install the NXLog package from the offical download `page <https://nxlog.org/products/nxlog-community-edition/download>`_.
+Install the NXLog package from the official download `page <https://nxlog.org/products/nxlog-community-edition/download>`_.
 Because the Sidecar takes control of stopping and starting NXlog it's
 necessary to stop all running instances of NXlog and deconfigure the default system service.
 Afterwards we can install and setup the Sidecar::

     $ sudo /etc/init.d/nxlog stop